nuke-haus/noita_mods/README.md

 ## Improved first floor wands

-This mod increases the variety of spells that found wands on the first floor will have.
+This mod increases the variety of spells that wands on the first floor will have.
 It also introduces a small chance for projectile wands to have a projectile mod (such as double shot, etc).

 I tried to keep this mod balanced so that the wands you find aren't too powerful.
 It just makes the wands a bit more interesting.